-7.3-8 FAILURE TO FOLLOW MEDICAL STAFF BYLAWS, RULES AND REGULATIONS, AND/OR POLICIES
+8.3-8 FAILURE TO FOLLOW MEDICAL STAFF BYLAWS, RULES AND REGULATIONS, AND/OR POLICIES

-Failure to follow Medical Staff Bylaws, Rules and Regulations, and/or policies may result in automatic suspension of Medical Staff clinical privileges as described in the Medical Staff Progressive Discipline Guideline and other Medical Staff policies.
+Failure to follow Medical Staff Bylaws, Rules and Regulations, and/or policies may result in automatic suspension of Medical Staff clinical privileges as described in the Medical Staff Professionalism and Conduct and other Medical Staff policies.

-7.3-9 FAILURE TO PROVIDE REQUIRED INFORMATION OR DOCUMENTS
+8.3-9 FAILURE TO PROVIDE REQUIRED INFORMATION OR DOCUMENTS

-- a.
 Members are expected to cooperate with Medical Staff committees and representatives in the discharge of their official functions.
 This includes but is not limited to responding promptly and appropriately to correspondence and providing requested information and documents, Failure to respond and/or failure to provide required information or documents within thirty (30) days after the date the information or documents were requested shall result in an automatic suspension of all clinical privileges until such time as the required information or documents are received by the Medical Staff; provided, however if the required information is not produced within thirty (30) days after the automatic suspension, the lack of response will be considered a voluntary resignation.
-If the member submits a response that fails or refuses to respond to questions asked in the request for information or fails to provide all of the requested documents, the response will be treated as a failure to respond in accordance with this Section 7.3-9.
-If a practitioner submits documented good cause for needing additional time to respond, the Chief of Staff or Chair of the Committee or Department that requested the documents may grant an extension to respond. - b.
-Members are also required to submit to mental and/or physical examinations, as requested by the Medical Staff Chief of Staff or the Medical Executive Committee, for the purpose of resolving issues of fitness to perform mental or physical functions associated with the practitioner's privileges or related issues of reasonable accommodation.
-Failure to have the required evaluations and provide the results to the Medical Staff within thirty (30) days, unless excused for documented good cause, shall result in an automatic suspension of all clinical privileges until such time as the required information or documents are received by the Medical Staff; provided, however if the required information is not produced within thirty (30) days after the automatic suspension, the lack of response will be considered a voluntary resignation.
-For purposes of this section 7.3-9, examples of the information and documents that a Member can be expected to provide includes but is not limited to the following: - 1.
+If the member submits a response that fails or refuses to respond to questions asked in the request for information or fails to provide all of the requested documents, the response will be treated as a failure to respond in accordance with this Section 8.3-9.
+If a practitioner submits documented good cause for needing additional time to respond, the Chief of Staff or Chair of the Committee or Department that requested the documents may grant an extension to respond.

+- a.
+For purposes of this section 8.3-9 a, examples of the information and documents that a Member can be expected to provide includes but is not limited to the following: - 1.
 Physical and mental examinations and reports. - 2.
-Information and documents related to credentialing, peer reviews Investigations, corrective action and discipline by other peer review bodies, licensing, managed care providers, accreditation bodies and other healthcare entities, including but not limited to copies of correspondence, external reviews, evidence and transcripts in hearings and administrative proceedings.

-- 3. Information from a member's private office that is necessary to resolve questions that have arisen through the peer review process. - 4.
+Information and documents related to credentialing, peer reviews Investigations, corrective action and discipline by other peer review bodies, licensing, managed care providers, accreditation bodies and other healthcare entities, including but not limited to copies of correspondence, external reviews, evidence and transcripts in hearings and administrative proceedings. - 3.
+Information from a member's private office that is necessary to resolve questions that have arisen through the peer review process regarding hospital care. - 4.
 Information related to professional liability coverage, claims and/or actions.